 That mission was never truer than inside a classroom in fall 2019 at Stockdale High School in Bakersfield, CA.

-Teacher Brian Devitt led his students through the first module in the Emerge with Rubin online program called Email Etiquette — Beginner.
+Teacher Brian Devitt led his students through the first module in the Emerge online program called Email Etiquette — Beginner.
 Devitt is also an adviser for Virtual Enterprises International (VEI), an educational nonprofit that allows students to create and run mock businesses.